 When you connect the enterprise to an IPT SP through a VoIP trunk, either SIP or H.323, a NAT is done at the enterprise border.
 The solution for this scenario is to deploy a Session Border Controller (SBC) near the NAT, for example, in the enterprise DMZ.
 SBCs from multiple vendors have been tested for interoperability with Avaya's IP telephony solutions.

 Alternatively, in certain cases, you can use an Application Layer Gateway (ALG).
-Another alternative is to set up a C-LAN and a Media Processor card in the DMZ and to use Communication Manager as a proxy server between the internal and external networks.

 Solutions based on standards such as ICE and STUN are expected to be supported in some NAT traversal scenarios.